 How Would a Virtual Inspection Work?

 Virtual health authority inspection is accelerating as the Pandemic continues.
-Some health authorities outside the US have already done remote inspections already, for example, the EMA.
+FDA registrations simply don’t end and some health authorities outside the US have already done remote inspections already (e.g. the EMA).
 However, while the FDA has not done a true remote inspection, they have done many hybrid inspections.

 What does the hybrid approach mean?